Andrea Salsedo: Biography

 How Salsedo died is still unclear.
 Some sources say that he got up at night, silently walked across the room and jumped out the window, killing himself.
 According to Roberto Elia, Salsedo could have been killed for fear of betraying other fellow anarchists.
-The Boston Herald reported that before dying, Salsedo gave names of other terrorist plotters.
+The Boston Herald reported that before dying, Salsedo gave names of other anarchists.
 Other sources, on the contrary, say that Salsedo was severely beaten numerous times during his interrogations, and was ultimately killed by officers, who hurled him out the window.
 Salsedo's death happened just two days prior to Sacco and Vanzetti's arrest.